Elections in Somalia: 2021-2022 Elections

-Popular elections were to be held in Somalia in 2020 for the first time since 1969, but a constituency election model will be implemented instead.
+Popular elections were to be held in Somalia in 2020 for the first time since 1969, but a constituency election model will be implemented instead where clan elders and members of civil society indirectly elect the members of the Somali parliament.
 UNSOM has been mandated to support the preparation for the elections.
-The 2021 Elections in Somalia were both scheduled to take place in February but were delayed.
+The 2021 elections in Somalia were both scheduled to take place in February but were delayed.

 Elections for the Senate, the upper house of Somalia's bi-cameral legislature, were held between 29 July and 13 November 2021.
 The resulting membership of the Senate fell short of the 30% threshold for women, with only 24% (13 out of 54) of seats in the Senate held by women.

 Elections for the House of the People, the lower house of Somalia's legislature, began on 1 November and expected to conclude on 24 December 2021.
 The elections were initially extended to 25 February, then to 15 March, and were scheduled to be completed by 31 March 2022.
 As of 31 March, 26 out of 275 seats remained unfilled.

-The presidential election will be held after the completion of parliamentary elections.
+President Hassan Sheikh Mohamud was elected as President of the country by the Federal Parliament in 15 May 2022.